oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 * use scss for styles
 * use inline templates
 * use inline styles
-* skip tests (the code repo includes tests to show working tests with testbed setup and authentication service spies, so feel free to include tests if you want to try that yourself)
+* skip tests (The code repo includes tests to show working tests with testbed setup and authentication service spies, so feel free to include tests if you want to try that yourself.)

-We'll have a lot of small components in this application, so having inline templates and styles allow us to minimize the number of files to touch.
+We'll have a lot of small components in this application, so inline templates and styles will allow us to minimize the number of files to touch.

 Run the following command to create an Angular v13 app.